engwalid404/engwalid404/README.md

 <h2 align="left">Hi 👋!
-My name is Walid Rabie and I'm Frontend Developer, from Egypt</h2>
+My name is Walid Rabie and I'm Frontend Developer, from Egypt,</h2>
+<p><strong>as apassionate Frontend Developer with 1 year of experience,I specialized in crafting engaging user experiences
+ throught clean,efficient code,My joureny in the tech industery has equipped me with a solid foundation in HTML , CSS , JS and popular React.Js framework and Next.js , Typescript, and Tailwind Have contributed to several projects that have improved user interface and streamlined Client-Side functionalities and always seek to develop and enhance my skills to take on new challenges.</strong></p>

 ###